Why Cellarian?

 Cellarian prevents many of them from happening in the first place.

-Payer rules change faster than humans can track
+Payer rules change faster than teams can manually track

 Physicians are not trained to write for payer interpretation